JosephDuffy/Partial/README.md

 try partialFoo.setValue(partialSize, for: \.size) // Sets `size` to `CGSize(width: 6016, height: 3384)`
 ```

+# Tests and CI

+Partial has a full test suite, which is run on [Travis CI](https://travis-ci.com/JosephDuffy/Partial) as part of pull requests.
+All tests must pass for a pull request to be merged.

+Code coverage is collected and reported to to [Codecov](https://codecov.io/gh/JosephDuffy/Partial).
+100% coverage is not possible; some lines of code should never be hit but are required for type-safety, and Swift does not track `deinit` functions as part of coverage.
+These limitations will be considered when approving a pull request that lowers the overall code coverage.

 # License

 The project is released under the MIT license.
 View the [LICENSE](./LICENSE) file for the full license.